What is Wood Pasture and Parkland?

 Veteran trees are important in their own right, but they also provide food and home for thousands of species.
 Many of these are among the country’s most rare and threatened species.
 The high levels of naturally occurring deadwood in these trees provides a vital or valuable habitat for specialist fungi.
 In turn, these encourage saproxylic (those that depend on deadwood) invertebrates.
 The tree can then develop wonderful rot holes used by nesting birds, epiphytic plants and roosting bats.

-Trees grow and veteranise differently in open conditions than they do in woodland.
+Trees grow and develop veteran features differently in open conditions than they do in a closed canopy woodland.
 They grow wider, more complex crowns that support more species than is usually possible in woodland trees.
 They often live longer in open situations which means larger volumes and more consistency of the precious deadwood habitat.

 Click here to read more about the wildlife in wood pasture and parkland.